Catch 22 (band): Biography

-The band released its third full-length album, Dinosaur Sounds, in 2003, roughly the same time Streetlight Manifesto (a band founded by Tomas Kalnoky and featuring Josh Ansley, Jamie Egan, and Jim Conti as well as former members of the NJ ska band One Cool Guy) released their debut album Everything Goes Numb.
+The band released its third full-length album, Dinosaur Sounds, in 2003, roughly the same time Streetlight Manifesto (a band founded by Tomas Kalnoky and featuring Josh Ansley, Jamie Egan, Jim Conti, and later Mike Soprano as well as former members of the NJ ska band One Cool Guy) released their debut album Everything Goes Numb.
 Both albums featured supposed veiled attacks on each other, suggesting to many fans that there was some sort of disagreement or heat between Catch 22 and Streetlight Manifesto.
 While there was a disagreement, the two parties have since reconciled their differences.
 Catch 22's Kevin Gunther has since been in charge of Streetlight Manifesto's tour booking for many years, and members of both bands have said in conversations with fans that there is no "beef" between the two.

 In 2004, Catch 22 released Live, a combination CD and DVD recording of a show performed at The Downtown in Farmingdale, New York, earlier that year.

-In 2006 they released their fourth studio album, Permanent Revolution.
+In 2006, they released their fourth studio album, Permanent Revolution, a concept album centering on the life of Russian Marxist revolutionary Leon Trotsky.
+Its title was coined after Trotsky's theory of permanent revolution.

-Several bands who opened for Catch 22 in the past have gone on to find fame on the mainstream, including Sum 41, Bowling for Soup, and Taking Back Sunday.

 In April 2009, the band embarked on a European tour, which included a performance at the Groezrock festival.
 They played a few Northeastern US shows in August 2009.

 In July 2010, former vocalist Jeff Davidson returned as a guest performer to sing a few songs at one show, making it his first performance with the band since 2001.
 After a few East Coast shows, the band went on a European tour through to August 2010.
+Davidson joined the band again to perform Alone in a Crowd in full at Starland Ballroom in Sayreville, NJ on January 30, 2016.

 In February 2012, Catch 22's official website showed that they would be making an appearance at Bamboozle 2012.
-After this the band has been inactive, but not officially broken up.

-In February 2015, Catch 22 was listed as a performer for Amnesia Rockfest in Montebello, Quebec.
+After a hiatus, in February 2015, Catch 22 was listed as a performer for Amnesia Rockfest in Montebello, Quebec.
+Jamie Egan returned to Catch 22 in 2019, replacing Dave Solomon.
+Mike Corvasce also replaced Pat Kays.

-On January 30, 2016 Jeff Davidson joined the band to perform Alone In A Crowd in full at Starland Ballroom in Sayreville, NJ.
+In November 2022, the band played their 100th show as a band, as part of Skanksgiving at Starland Ballroom.

+In October 2023, the band confirmed in a Facebook comment that they have been working on material, and would hopefully get something out by 2024.
+However, that year saw no new releases.

+Near the end of April 2024, Jamie's son Connor started performing in the band as a touring member.

+On October 5, 2024, Catch 22 played at the Monster Energy Stage at Furnace Fest in Birmingham, Alabama.

+On February 21, 2025, it was announced the band will reunite with former lead vocalist Jeff Davidson once again for the 25th anniversary of their album Alone in a Crowd at the Supernova Ska Festival in Fort Monroe, Hampton, Virginia on September 12 to 14, 2025.